PSG look to cruise to title with Fab Four in charge | Malay Mail

 Olympique Lyonnais, who need to recruit during the transfer window to make up for the loss of injured Memphis Depay, will look to salvage a mediocre season.

-They currently lie 12th on 26 points ahead of their trip to Girondins de Bordeaux on Saturday. — Reuters
+They currently lie 12th on 26 points ahead of their trip to Girondins de Bordeaux tomorrow. — Reuters